Lethal Inspection: Reception

-Robert Canning of IGN was also pleased with the episode, noting that Hermes' and Bender's team-up worked well and that the ending was cathartic.
+Robert Canning of IGN was also pleased with the episode, noting that Hermes's and Bender's team-up worked well and that the ending was cathartic.
 He found the episode to be his favorite of the new season, giving it a 9/10 and stating, "after an okay start, [it] turned out to be my favorite episode of this comeback season so far.
 The more I think about it, the more pleasure I find in it.
 It was an episode full of laughs, action and the kind of emotional tug the series has been missing of late."
 Sean Gandert of Paste gave the episode a rating of 8.7/10 and wrote: "Judging from this episode and the last it seems like Futurama is intentionally straying away from its old groupings and trying new things.
 The sixth season is moving off from the repetition of its first two episodes and is all the better for it."
 Though he felt the episode was weaker with its jokes, he noted that this "is frequently the case in with episodes that deal more with the characters and less about making jokes in a wacky world.
 But this isn't something I think will bother real fans, as that's part of what's given Futurama its cult audience in the first place: that the show gives a damn about its characters."